 - May increase creativity (or creative thinking skills) by allowing one to come up with new ways to experience pleasure without engaging in sex

 Disadvantages of Abstinence

-- Tendency (for abstainers) to feel like they are the only people not having sex (although it is far from the truth)
+- Tends to make abstainers feel like they are the only people not having sex (which is far from the truth)

-- Not being able to experience the physical pleasures of sexual intercourse
+- Does not permit one to experience the physical pleasures of sexual intercourse

 - Very common to experience sexual frustration.

 - Because it is natural for humans to have sexual desires and sexual urges, people who are abstinent may feel extremely sexually frustrated, especially if they are practicing complete abstinence (which includes no masturbating).
 Feelings of sexually frustration could possibly take a toll on one’s mental health, as well as one’s happiness.

 - May lead to failure in obtaining adequate sex education.